ishanshah710/DJANGO_REST_API/README.md

 So I used both files rest_api.py and shell_examples.py for testing purpose which I handled in command line only.

 I used two ways to handle CRUD.
-1. By Generic views of rest_frameworf
+1. By Generic views of rest_framework
 2. By Mixins of rest_framework

 I inherited both in corresponding API classes to use them.